ibm-cloud-docs/assistant/create-assistant.md

     - **Name**: A name no more than 100 characters in length that contains alphabetical characters (a-z), number characters (0-9), underscores (_), dashes (-) periods (.), and spaces.
 You cannot include an apostrophe in the name, for example.
 This value is required.
     - **Description**: A description no more than 200 characters in length.

-    After you create the assistant, it appears as a tile on the Assistants page.
+1. Add a skill to the assistant by clicking **Add skill**.
+You can choose to add an existing skill or create a new one.

-1. Add a skill to the assistant.
-See [Building a conversational skill](create-convo-skill.html) for details.
+    **Note**: If you created or were given developer role access to any workspaces that were built with the generally available version of the {{site.data.keyword.conversationshort}} service (formerly Watson Conversation), you will see them listed as existing conversational skills.

-    **Note**: You must add a skill to the assistant for the creation of the assistant to be fully completed.
+    See [Building a conversational skill](create-convo-skill.html) for more information about how to create a new skill.

 ## Deleting an assistant
 {: #delete-assistant}